Network-Sec/Network-Sec/README.md

 # Hi there, we're ΒříČKēɗ  <img alt="bricked.png" src="https://github.com/Network-Sec/Network-Sec/blob/main/bricked.png?raw=true" data-hpc="true" style="width: 40px">

+Fear not, you're probably like us and faced nothing but sh*t in this life.
+And if you're not - good for you, you're welcome like everyone.
+Please, only one thing: Try to **keep all negative feelings outside** of this place.
+This may sound esotheric - rest assured, that's not our philosophy - cause for us, `Hacking` always was a peace place.
+A place, where only few can enter, for their love towards tech, that includes building & breaking tech.
+I believe, this world doesn't deserve us, and that why, it's hating us and tries to eliminate us. **But we resist**

 ### Welcome to our GitHub space! 🚀

 We specialize in **Offensive Security, Cybersecurity, and Ethical Hacking**, pushing the boundaries of what's possible in digital defense strategies.